es-android/android_rat/README.md

 Views counter enabled on **19 Oct 2024 Sat**

 [![Androidrat profile views](https://u8views.com/api/v1/github/profiles/150267024/views/day-week-month-total-count.svg)](https://u8views.com/github/ES-UNIVERSE)

-## Legal Disclaimer

-This tool is provided for authorized security testing, penetration testing, and legitimate device management purposes only.

-**Users are solely responsible for:**
-- Obtaining proper authorization before using this tool on any device
-- Complying with all applicable laws and regulations
-- Understanding that unauthorized access is illegal
-- Any consequences resulting from misuse of this tool

-Unauthorized access to computer systems is illegal and may result in criminal charges.
-By using Android Rat, you acknowledge that you have read this disclaimer and agree to use the tool only for lawful purposes.

-## License

-All rights reserved.
-For licensing information, visit [androidrat.online](https://androidrat.online)

----

 **Android Rat** - Professional Device Management & Remote Access Tool